jordypg/jordypg/README.md

 More work that's not visible here:

+2025 – Managing data collection and reporting for service organizations @Trestle

 2024 - recent database work for Amherst depts/labs is in private repos for security purposes.
 I wrote about them in my LinkedIn [projects](https://www.linkedin.com/in/jordan-perry-greene-873870279/details/projects/)!

 2023 - My math major